krahets/hello-algo/en/docs/chapter_divide_and_conquer/divide_and_conquer.md

 # Divide and conquer algorithms

-<u>Divide and conquer</u>, fully referred to as "divide and rule", is an extremely important and common algorithm strategy.
-Divide and conquer is usually based on recursion and includes two steps: "divide" and "conquer".
+<u>Divide and conquer</u> is an important and popular algorithm strategy.
+As the name suggests, the algorithm is typically implemented recursively and consists of two steps: "divide" and "conquer".

-1. **Divide (partition phase)**: Recursively decompose the original problem into two or more sub-problems until the smallest sub-problem is reached and the process terminates.
+1. **Divide (partition phase)**: Recursively break down the original problem into two or more smaller sub-problems until the smallest sub-problem is reached.
-2. **Conquer (merge phase)**: Starting from the smallest sub-problem with a known solution, merge the solutions of the sub-problems from bottom to top to construct the solution to the original problem.
+2. **Conquer (merge phase)**: Starting from the smallest sub-problem with known solution, we construct the solution to the original problem by merging the solutions of sub-problems in a bottom-up manner.

 As shown in the figure below, "merge sort" is one of the typical applications of the divide and conquer strategy.